 - Pop it in the fridge for a couple minutes.
 Because we roll the dough out by hand, the heat from our hands or the surface softens the dough.
 To help with this, we want to stick it in the fridge to firm up just a little.
 After some fridge time, the moisture does bind together a tad which makes it easier to roll out.

 - Tapioca flour is your friend.
 Dust your surface with a good amount of tapioca flour before rolling the dough out.
 This helps prevent the dough form sticking to the surface.
 I also like to sprinkle some flour on top of the dough which helps the rolling pin roll easily.

 - Use parchment paper.
 This is another BIG tip.
-Use a piece or two of parchment paper on your surface (the tapioca flour goes on top of the paper).
+Use a piece of parchment paper on your surface (the tapioca flour goes on top of the paper).
 This tip is a lifesaver when it comes time to actually roll up the dough.
 Use the parchment paper as a guide when rolling your dough up.
 Pick up the edge of the paper on the side you're rolling from and use it to lift the dough on top of itself to start the rolling process.

 For the Dough

 - ¾ cup full-fat coconut milk

 - 2 ⅓ cup tapioca flour

 - 1 tablespoon pumpkin spice, divided - sub. ½ tablespoon cinnamon and ½ tablespoon nutmeg if desired

 - ¼ cup coconut oil - melted